 Our reviewer found little to dislike about this interesting tether tie for her tricky-to-tie-up horse

 The Idolo tether tie is described as a “unique knotless safety release system”.
-The ties are made in the UK from high grade industrial nylon and not plastic.
+The ties are made in the UK from high grade industrial nylon.
 This gives the device excellent durability, as well as being rust proof.

 The system is based on pressure and release.
 When the horse pulls back the tie will give them a bit of rope and release the pressure.
 When the pressure is released this will calm the horse but they will remain tied up.